-Following Mr. O'Connell's resignation, we entered into an Employment Agreement with the Company's former Interim Chief Executive Officer, Michael Mainelli, on October 12, 2018.
-This agreement provided for an annual base salary of \$525,000 with a bonus target of 75% of his annual base salary.
-In addition, Mr. Mainelli was granted an option to purchase 240,000 shares of the Company's common stock under the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan, 10,000 shares of which were scheduled to vest on the 15th day of each of the 24 months commencing on November 15, 2018, assuming continued employment as Interim Chief Executive Officer through the vesting date.
+We entered into an interim executive employment agreement with Michael Mainelli, our former Interim Chief Executive Officer, on October 12, 2018.
+This agreement provided for an annual base salary of \$525,000 with a target annual bonus opportunity of 75% of his annual base salary, subject to proration based on his start date, and reimbursement of monthly individual family health insurance policy premiums incurred, which reimbursement was capped at \$1,500 per month.
+We also agreed to pay or promptly reimburse Mr. Mainelli for reasonable out-of-pocket business expenses incurred by him in connection with his employment, including all reasonable travel, lodging and meal expenses incurred by him on account of his performance of his duties and responsibilities.
+In addition, we agreed to grant Mr. Mainelli an option to purchase 240,000 shares of our common stock, which option was scheduled to vest monthly over 24 months, commencing on November 15, 2018, assuming continued employment as Interim Chief Executive Officer through the vesting date.
 The agreement also contained standard confidentiality, non-competition, non-solicitation, and assignment of intellectual property provisions.